Monday 13 March 2017

 Later in life when I began religiously going to the Venice Beach Drum Circle, apart from the hippies, I also came to know people who do the regular 9-to-5 job, yet rarely ever miss the weekly gathering.
 As worded by a cool buddy, Andy: “The Drum Circle is my heroin.
 On Friday night I’m already walking around the house while holding my shaker, getting ready for Saturday.”
 This is what passion looks like.
 And there is nothing like finding those whose passions vibe with yours.

 The closure to the inquiry being examined herein came to me in an unlikely form: A talk by Elizabeth Gilbert, the author of Eat, Pray, Love.
 It was part of SuperSoul Session: Flight of the Hummingbird – The Curiosity Driven Life which a friend had sent me.
-I said unlikely because this is not the usual psyhco-philosophical source I frequently use in my writing.
+I said unlikely because this is not the usual psyhco-philosophical source frequently used in my writing.
 The talk was even presented by Oprah Winfrey.
 Yes.
 However, the true magic of creativity, and of being eclectic, is that sometimes the missing jigsaw puzzle materialises in the most adventitious form; often when you least expect it.

 According to the author, there are two types of passion-seekers in life.
 The ones who chase their dreams; those who have a definite, and perhaps clearer idea of what they want, like Elizabeth and probably like myself; she used the simile jackhammer to show how driven, obsessive, focused, and sometimes also loud they are.